wikier/djubby/README.md

 This project is currently **not maintained**, so please use it under your own risk.

-# Djubby: a Pubby clone for Django, a Linked Data frontend for SPARQL endpoints
+# Djubby, a Linked Data frontend for SPARQL endpoints

 Djubby is a Linked Data frontend for SPARQL endpoints for the Django Web framework.
-It's quite inspired by Richard Cyganiak's Pubby, and with the exception of the HTML style, all the code has beed written from scratch due the many differences between languages (Java vs. Python) and the frameworks (JavaEE vs. Django).
+It's quite inspired by Richard Cyganiak's [Pubby](http://wifo5-03.informatik.uni-mannheim.de/pubby/), and with the exception of the HTML style, all the code has beed written from scratch due the many differences between languages (Java vs. Python) and the frameworks (JavaEE vs. Django).

 ![djubby](https://raw.githubusercontent.com/wikier/djubby/master/doc/images/djubby.png)